 Below are some other ingredients that are commonly added to mung bean soup:

 Sweet potato or pumpkin - Add sweet potato or pumpkin cubes in the last 10-15 minutes of cooking.
-Alternatively, you could stir in leftover roasted or steamed sweet potatoes towards the end and simmer until hot.
+Alternatively, stir in leftover steamed sweet potatoes towards the end and simmer until hot.

-Chinese herbs - Chinese herbs like tangerine peel and candied winter melon enhance the flavor of this soup.
-In some variations, lotus seeds and ginkgo nuts are added.
+Chinese herbs - Chinese herbs like tangerine peel, gingko nuts, lotus seeds, or candied winter melon enhance the flavor of this soup.

 ❄️Storing suggestions